 The advantages go far beyond mental-health and economics: Creative-arts therapy has been shown to foster a healthier, more resilient military, from training through rehabilitation.
 Since 2011, the NEA has partnered with the Department of Defense to provide arts therapy for service members with traumatic brain injury (TBI) and its accompanying mental-health issues.
 The therapy was so successful that in fiscal year 2016, Congress appropriated a $1.9 million budget increase for the NEA for the specific purpose of expanding art therapy’s reach.
 The program, now called Creative Forces: NEA Military Healing Arts Network is an integral part of treatment for active-duty service members, veterans, and reservists.
 It promotes what the military calls “The Four R’s”: readiness, resilience, retention, and reintegration.

-Arts treatments for PTSD and depression could save the US as much as $1.7 billion in healthcare costs.
 The benefits of arts therapy are particularly striking at the “resilience” stage, where it is used to combat physical and psychological trauma.
 Research has shown that arts therapy helps military patients suffering from PTSD and TBI to communicate their experiences, which allows medical staff to better understand their conditions and pinpoint more effective treatments.
 Patients also note improved memory, sleep, pain levels, cognitive function, and ability to face emotional difficulties, as well as reduced stress, depression, and anxiety, and increased positive emotions.

 While individual accounts paint a powerful picture of art therapy’s healing potential, surveys conducted by the National Intrepid Center of Excellence suggest that it’s also effective at scale, with 85% of military patients saying art is helpful to their healing.
 Family members who participate in arts therapy also note benefits similar to those experienced by their loved ones, including reduced depression and anxiety, and improved sleep.
 As more than five million military families provide care for someone with TBI or PTSD, this effect is significant.
 Arts therapy can also serve as a protective factor in suicide prevention, which is nothing short of crucial, since an average of 20 veterans take their own lives each day.